Yushi-Hu/IC-DST/README.md

-# IC-DST: In-Context Learning for Dialogue State Tracking
+# IC-DST: In-Context Learning for Dialogue State Tracking with GPT-3

 This is the pytorch implementation of
-**In-Context Learning for Dialogue State tracking**.
+**In-Context Learning for Few-Shot Dialogue State tracking**.

 [**Yushi Hu**](https://yushi-hu.github.io/), Chia-Hsuan Lee, Tianbao Xie, Tao Yu, Noah A. Smith, and Mari Ostendorf.
 [[PDF]](https://arxiv.org/abs/2203.08568)